 WISeKey’s Subsidiary, SEALSQ Corp Announces New Board Member

-Geneva – November 1, 2023: WISeKey International Holding Ltd. (“WISeKey”) (SIX: WIHN, NASDAQ: WKEY), leader in cybersecurity, digital identity, and Internet of Things (IoT) solutions operating as a holding company, today announced that SEALSQ Corp (Nasdaq: LAES) (“SEALSQ”), its semiconductors subsidiary, has appointed Danil Kerimi to its Board of Directors, effective November 1, 2023.
-Mr. Kerimi brings to the Board extensive experience in technology, public relations, corporate strategy, and diplomacy across diverse global markets.
+Geneva – November 7, 2023: WISeKey International Holding Ltd. (“WISeKey”) (SIX: WIHN, NASDAQ: WKEY), leader in cybersecurity, digital identity, and Internet of Things (IoT) solutions operating as a holding company, today announced that SEALSQ Corp (Nasdaq: LAES) (“SEALSQ”), its semiconductors subsidiary, has appointed Ruma Bose to its Board of Directors.

-Currently, Mr. Kerimi works with several multinational organizations including: the Independent Oversight Advisory Committee of the World Intellectual Property Organization (WIPO), the Advisory Board of World Smart Sustainable Cities Organization, and the Board of the Council of the Great Lakes Region.
-He is also the Co-Founder of Edgelands Institute and an Affiliated Fellow at Berkman Klein Center for Internet & Society at Harvard University.
+Ms. Bose is an executive, entrepreneur, investor, and best-selling author.
+Until recently, she was Chief Growth Officer (CGO) at Clearco as it became a SoftBank-backed fintech unicorn and the world’s largest e-commerce investor.
+She served as Chair of CogX 2023, Europe’s largest conference on Artificial Intelligence.

-Previously Mr. Kerimi held various leadership roles at the World Economic Forum (WEF), championing sectors like global industries, technology, governance, and The Fourth Industrial Revolution.
-Furthermore, during his long career, Mr. Kerimi has consulted many multinational organizations and government entities.
+Previously, Ms. Bose was President of Chobani Ventures and the Chobani Foundation.
+She is also the co-author of “Mother Teresa, CEO,” the international bestselling book.
+She is a board member of Calvert Impact Capital.
+In 2021, she was awarded the prestigious Scotiabank Ethical Leadership Award.

-Mr. Kerimi holds a BA in Law and Public Administration from Shandong University and a Master of Advanced International Studies, Diplomacy and Law from Diplomatische Akademie Wien.
-He has received several certificates from The Wharton School, Harvard University, Columbia University and Massachusetts Institute of Technology, among others.
+Ms. Bose is a prolific speaker, having presented at the Forbes 100 Most Powerful Women’s Summit, World Humanitarian Summit, World Economic Forum, Banff Forum and meetings of the United Nations.
+She is a member of the Young Presidents’ Organization (YPO), the Global Entrepreneurs’ Council at the United Nations Foundation, and the World Economic Forum’s Expert Network.

-Carlos Moreira, CEO of SEALSQ noted, “We are pleased to welcome Danil as a member of our Board.
-His unique insights and the vast wealth of expertise in technology and corporate strategy will greatly benefit SEALSQ and will be invaluable to our board.
-We look forward to working with him as we continue to implement our business strategy, designed to create new growth opportunities and broaden our market reach.”
+Carlos Moreira, CEO of SEALSQ noted, “We are honored to welcome Ruma to our Board.
+Her extensive leadership and entrepreneurship experience, coupled with her unique insights, bring immense value to our board.
+We look forward to working with her as we implement our growth initiatives.”

 About SEALSQ: